Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Methods

 \subsubsection{Energy Evaluation Server}

-The Energy Evaluation Server is the computational core of Catalyst-Agent.
-It accepts a candidate structure (either from the Structure Retrieval Server's cache, a CIF input or an ASE Atoms object from the modification server) together with an adsorbate label and up to five Miller indices per tool call, and evaluates adsorption energies on all requested facets \textit{in parallel}.
-This multi-facet design substantially improves the agent's throughput and provides a simultaneous ``multi-facet snapshot'' of a material's surface chemistry.
+The Energy Evaluation Server is the main computational component of Catalyst-Agent.
+It takes a candidate structure (either from the Structure Retrieval Server's output, a CIF file from the CIF File Resource Server, or an ASE Atoms object from the modification server) along with an adsorbate label and up to five Miller indices per tool call, and will evaluate the adsorption energy on all requested facets in parallel.
+In this way, Catalyst-Agent's throughput is greatly enhanced to provide a ``Multi-Facet Snapshot`` of the surface chemistry of a material.

-Internally, for each requested Miller index, the server constructs an oriented slab that satisfies minimum lateral size requirements and tags atoms for downstream adsorbate placement and relaxation.
+Internally, for each requested Miller-index, the server constructs an oriented slab that satisfies minimum lateral size requirements.
 The minimum in-plane tiling threshold (\texttt{min\_ab}) is chosen adaptively: $8.0$~\AA{} for low-index facets ($\max(|h|,|k|,|l|)\le 3$) and $6.0$~\AA{} otherwise, improving robustness for high-index surfaces.
-Detailed debug information is returned if slab tiling fails, enabling expedited handling of unrealistic geometries.
+Detailed debug information is returned if slab tiling fails, as an update to the LLM supervisor agent.

-Adsorption energies are computed through the AdsorbML workflow using the UMA small (uma-s-1p1) MLIP to relax multiple initial adsorbate placements per slab.
-The relaxations use a quasi-Newton optimizer (LBFGS) under predetermined convergence criteria (force tolerance \texttt{fmax=0.05~eV/\AA} and \texttt{number of steps=300}).
-Each evaluation returns a structured JSON summary containing: (i)~the total number of attempted configurations, (ii)~the number of valid configurations, (iii)~the number of detected anomalies, and (iv)~the global minimum adsorption energy prediction among the valid runs, including energy splits that decompose the total into slab, gas-phase reference and adsorbate--slab system contributions.
-Five adsorbate placements are used for an initial round of high-level screening across all materials.
-Successful candidates from this round are subjected to a second round of thirty placements for refined evaluation and the finalization of the recommended catalysts.
+Adsorption energies are calculated via the AdsorbML workflow using the UMA small (uma-s-1p1) MLIP to relax multiple initial adsorbate placements on each slab.
+The relaxations are performed using a quasi-Newton optimizer (LBFGS) with predetermined convergence criteria (force tolerance \texttt{fmax=0.05~eV/\AA} and \texttt{number of steps=300}).
+Each evaluation returns a structured JSON summary containing: (i)~the total number of attempted configurations, (ii)~the number of valid configurations, (iii)~the number of detected anomalies, (iv) structure reference details and (v)~the global minimum energy prediction among the valid runs, including energy splits that decompose the total into slab, gas-phase reference and adsorbate-slab contributions.
+A total of five adsorbate placements are used for an initial screening across all materials to determine successful candidates for the first round.
+This is a pre-defined setting not subject to change by the agent.
+Candidates from the first round are then subjected to a second round of thirty placements to perform a refined evaluation of the successful candidates and to finalize the recommendations for the best-performing catalysts.